Intermittent fasting and low-carb diets share crucial goals and benefits. They put you into ketosis, help burn fat, and lower blood sugar and insulin.

 - Water, tea, coffee without milk and all sweeteners

-Both dietetic approaches have a common goal: They want to lower the storage hormone insulin.
+Both approaches have a significant common benefit: They lower the storage hormone insulin.

-And this is not only target-oriented in terms of weight loss but also reduces the risk of the major diseases and causes of death in our western world, such as (Herman et al. 20171; Orgel et al. 20142; Ferreira et al. 20183; Athauda et al. 20164):
+This is not only target-oriented in terms of weight loss but also reduces the risk of the major diseases and causes of death in our Western world, such as (Herman et al. 20171; Orgel et al. 20142; Ferreira et al. 20183; Athauda et al. 20164):

 - Insulin Resistance